RaphaelChia/about-me/README.md

 ### **Technical Excellence**

 - **Clean Architecture:** Proven ability to build maintainable, scalable applications
-- **Performance Focus:** Optimized applications handling millions in daily volume
+- **Performance Focus:** Optimized bundle size, time to first paint
-- **Modern Stack:** Expertise in cutting-edge technologies and best practices
+- **Modern Stack:** Always keeping up to date with new technologies and not afraid to get my hands dirty on them

 ### **Product Mindset**

 - **End-to-End Ownership:** From concept to deployment and maintenance
 - **User-Centric Design:** Creating intuitive interfaces for complex financial applications
-- **Business Impact:** Built applications generating significant trading volume

 ### **Growth Mindset**

-- **Continuous Learning:** Always exploring new technologies and methodologies
+- **Continuous Learning:** Learning new technologies and staying up to date with best practices, and re-learning during big technological shifts
-- **Adaptability:** Successfully transitioned from DevOps to Fullstack development
 - **Passion-Driven:** Genuine enthusiasm for coding and bringing ideas to life

 ---